Handog ng Pilipino sa Mundo: Background and production

 Jim Paredes composed the song in 1986.

 Ramon Chuaying, head of WEA Records (now Universal Records), commissioned singer-songwriter Jim Paredes of Apo Hiking Society to write a song inspired by the People Power Revolution for the company's upcoming compilation album of patriotic songs.
 Paredes wrote the song in three minutes with no revisions, and the song eventually became its carrier single.
-The song was performed by artists who were actively involved in the People Power Revolution.
+The song was performed by artists who were actively involved in the People Power Revolution, with all performers waiving their talent fees and record outlets waiving their sales commissions from the record.

 An English version of this song was also recorded entitled "A New and Better Way - The People's Anthem", and released in Australia and the United Kingdom.
 Both the original and English version were released as singles, with the proceeds going to the rehabilitation of DZRV, as its main transmitter in Malolos, Bulacan to the north was destroyed by Marcos loyalist troops while the station gave live coverage of the EDSA Revolution.

 The English version of the hit single includes a letter from Cardinal Jaime Sin, Archbishop of Manila, whose plea for civilian aid to rebel troops was broadcast via Radio Veritas.

 Music video

-A music video was also produced by the song by director Mike de Leon.
+A music video was also produced for the song by director Mike de Leon.
 Leaders featured included senators Jose W. Diokno, Rene Saguisag, Butz Aquino, Lorenzo Tañada, and the newly installed President Corazon Aquino and Vice-President Doy Laurel.
 Kris Aquino, then a teenager, appeared in the music video with the artists performing in-studio.
 National heroes from the Spanish period and prominent scenes from the revolution were also featured.
 Censors pulled the music video shortly after broadcast, citing a clip of protesters at Malacañang Palace slapping pictures of Ferdinand and Imelda Marcos, as “too strong” for the public.
 The original music video was aired decades later on Filipino television music channel Myx, uploaded on YouTube by Paredes; de Leon uploaded a shorter edit on Vimeo, cutting footage of the singers and focusing more on the scenes from the revolution.